Caramel Apple Homemade Soft Pretzel Recipe

 Dan loves this Caramel Apple Soft Pretzel Recipe.
 And who wouldn’t?

-Simply make the dough and let it rise.
+- Simply mix the dough and let it rise.
 Then using a mixer, “knead” in the fresh apple chunks.

 I can’t say enough about this Caramel Apple Soft Pretzel Recipe, other than you REALLY should make it.